Dr N Taneri

 In this course, we will have three examples classes for all students at the same time, rather than three supervisions for small groups.

-- Class 3: Regression, forecasting and portfolio analysis.
+- Class 3: Portfolio and decision analysis.

 To be announced in lectures.